 LSR provides feedback for her GUDP cohort.
 LSR suggested that students would like more flexibility with team work e.g. the opportunity for students to choose their own teams.
 ASB noted that if you give students the opportunity to create own groups, others who arrive late will not necessary be able to join groups as easily.

 KG – noted as a part time student it is hard for students to work and follow the timetable.
-E.g. lots of classes on Monday, ASB noted it is difficulty in terms of timetabling as lots of full time and part time students need to complete the same unit as compulsory students.
+E.g. lots of classes on Monday, ASB noted it is difficult in terms of timetabling as lots of full time and part time students need to complete the same unit as compulsory.
 ASB noted that they inform the timetabling team they have part time students but unfortunately it is not easy to accommodate on the timetabling system.
 ASB noted some part time students therefore might struggle in terms of being able to attend class.
 ASB emphasised that the part time option will still be made available for PPEM courses.
 ASB suggested that in some cases PT might work for some units and not others e.g. part time student can catch up online via blackboard.

 ID emphasised that they are aware of the issues with part time timetabling and frustrations are shared amongst staff.
-Unfortunately ID echoed previous comments that staff don’t have direct control over the timetabling process.
+Unfortunately, ID echoed previous comments that staff don’t have direct control over the timetabling process.
 ID noted in terms of SEATs attendance monitoring system and the issues students might have experienced as a part time student.
-ID mentioned that it software if going through a bedding in process.
+ID mentioned that the software is going through a bedding in process.
 ID reassures students to try to not worry about the notifications from SEATs e.g. if as a part time students, you are getting notifications about non-attendance.
 ID emphasised if they have any concerns to come back to him and he can follow up accordingly.

-KG noted contrasting responses from attendance team regarding their attendance e.g. KG noted one email from the team was reassuring about them working part time and then another one that expressed concern about missing teaching due to work e.g. not acknowledge they were part.
+KG noted contrasting responses from attendance team regarding their attendance e.g. KG noted one email from the team was reassuring about them working part time and then another one that expressed concern about missing teaching due to work e.g. not acknowledge they were part-time.
 ID noted these emails are often automated and that this wording should be altered, ID suggested that these emails should not be taken personally.

 ID commented with regards to the land and development workshops and that they would speak to convenors to see if any re-arrangements could be done to accommodate part time students, like was done in Planning Theory – as a separate seminar group was designed for part time students.
-KG from their perspective noted that they did ‘t take this particular Planning Theory module.
+KG from their perspective noted that they didn‘t take this particular Planning Theory module.

 Environment Impact Asset Management (EIAM)

 AO’S noted positive feedback from students, really enjoyed the mix of units.
-Enjoyed environmental law led by Carolyn and Planning and environmental change unit led by Joanna.
+Enjoyed environmental law led by Carolyn and Planning and environmental change unit led by Joanne.

-AO’S suggested that in terms of group presentations, they note a possible problem is that students might not always be contributing the same amount and maybe a system could be put in place e.g. to comment on others contributions etc. AO’s mentioned that the percentage of the unit grades and the assessment can also have an affect on how much students will participate e.g. on group work – if the work is only worth 10% of unit mark, some students may not be as concerned or less likely to contribute, whereas if worth a higher percentage e.g. 25% students may be more inclined to work on it.
+AO’S suggested that in terms of group presentations, they note a possible problem is that students might not always be contributing the same amount and maybe a system could be put in place e.g. to comment on contributions of other group members etc. AO’s mentioned that the percentage of the unit grades and the assessment can also have an affect on how much students will participate e.g. on group work – if the work is only worth 10% of unit mark, some students may not be as concerned or less likely to contribute, whereas if worth a higher percentage e.g. 25% students may be more inclined to work on it.

-Real Estate Finicial Investment (REFI)
+Real Estate Finance and Investment (REFI)